harshita1025/Decentralized-Identity-Verification-System/README.md

 ## 📘 Project Description

-A decentralized identity verification system for identity registration and verification where users can submit personal metadata (e.g. documents) and authorized verifiers approve or reject this project.
+A decentralized identity verification system for identity registration and verification where users can submit to personal metadata (e.g. documents) and authorized verifiers approve or reject this project.

 ## 🌍 Project Vision